Tubbercurry: Sport

 The local Gaelic football and hurling club is Tubbercurry GAA.
 Real Tubber F.C. are a local association football club, and South Sligo A.C. is a local athletics club.
 There is a golf course on the town's edge, named Tubbercurry Golf Club.
 Other sports are also catered for including badminton, handball and karate.

 Education

 Tubbercurry is home to Saint Attracta's Community School, which was opened after the merger of Banada Abbey Secondary School and the Marist Convent.
 St. Attracta's C.S. was opened in November 2002.
 The town is also home to Holy Family and Drimina National Schools.

+Economy

+The lock manufacturing company Basta was founded in Tubbercurry in 1955.

 Transport

 Public transport to the town is provided with a bus service which connects Tubbercurry with Galway, Sligo, Castlebar, Westport and Tuam, as well as services to nearby Ireland West Airport.
-The town also has a number of private bus and hackney hire companies.

 The former Tubbercurry railway station, which first opened in October 1895, was closed for passenger traffic on 17 June 1963 and closed altogether on 3 November 1975.

-The reopening of the Western Rail Corridor would restore the service in the future.